A urinary catheter is a hollow, partially flexible tube that collects urine from the bladder and leads to a drainage bag.

 The main problems caused by permanent urinary catheters are infections in the urethra, bladder, or, less commonly, the kidneys.
-These types of infections are known as urinary tract infections (UTIs) associated with health care and usually , they should be treated with antibiotics.
+These types of conditions are known as urinary tract infections (UTIs) associated with health care, and usually, they should be treated with antibiotics.

-You can get a short or long-term urinary tract infection of the catheter.
-However, the longer a catheter is used, the greater the risk of infection.
+You can get a short or long-term urinary tract infection from the catheter.
+However, the longer a catheter is used, the greater the disease risk.

-That is why it is important that the catheters are correctly inserted, maintained properly and only used for as long as necessary.
+The catheters must be correctly inserted, appropriately maintained, and only used for as long as necessary.

-Therefore, it is important to clean catheters routinely to prevent infections.
+Therefore, it is essential to clean catheters routinely to prevent infections.
 Symptoms of a urinary tract infection may include:

 - Cloudy urine due to pus.